 Following a number of school, college and university teaching posts in the UK and overseas, he is today Chancellor of the Western Orthodox University (Commonwealth of Dominica) and Master of the Western Orthodox Academy (UK).
 He is also a Full Professor in the International Program of the Universidad Empresarial de Costa Rica.
 He holds a Master of Business Administration degree from the Universidad Empresarial de Costa Rica, and a Doctorate (PhD) in Humanities (predominantly Law and Business Administration) from the Universidad San Juan de la Cruz, Costa Rica.
 He additionally holds a Doctorate in Education with specialization in Higher Education from the former Universidad International in Panama and a further Doctorate in Humanities in History from the Universidad Empresarial de Costa Rica, for which his thesis was on the British Old Catholic Archbishop Arnold Harris Mathew (1852-1919).

 Following twelve years of lay work within a number of Christian denominations, he was brought to an eventual realisation that his vocation lay specifically within those movements that had sought to preserve Traditional Catholicism and Western Orthodoxy, and consequently received Holy Orders from a Traditional Catholic bishop, the late Dom Phillip Robert Kemp, OSB(csr).
 In 2008, he was episcopally consecrated and enthroned for the Apostolic Episcopal Church by Archbishop Bertil Persson, Emeritus Primate of the Apostolic Episcopal Church and the Order of Corporate Reunion (acting on a mandate from the Primate of the Apostolic Episcopal Church), assisted by other bishops from the Orthodox and Continuing Anglican traditions.
-Since then he has served as a bishop in the Apostolic Episcopal Church (founded 1925), becoming that church’s fifth Primate (and also Catholicos of the West) in 2015, and as Bishop and Rector Pro-Provincial of Canterbury in the Order of Corporate Reunion (founded 1874).
+Since then he has served as a bishop in the Apostolic Episcopal Church, becoming that church’s fifth Primate (and also Catholicos of the West) in 2015 with the ecclesiastical designation Mar Joannes Edmundus, and as Bishop and Rector Pro-Provincial of Canterbury in the Order of Corporate Reunion (founded 1874).

 Archbishop Kersey is 114th in Apostolic Succession from the Apostle St Thomas through the Chaldean Catholic (Uniate) succession and 137th in Apostolic Succession from the Apostle St Peter through the Syrian-Orthodox Antiochian succession (263rd through the Petrine succession via the Roman Catholic Church).
 He is also in succession from the Apostles St James the Less, St Mark the Evangelist and St Andrew.